AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 10: Be aware of allocator conventions and restrictions

-Below are a list of tips to consider when designing an allocator for a container.
+Below is list of tips to consider when designing an allocator for a container:

 - Allocators should be `template`s with the `template` parameter `T` representing the type of objects for which memory should be allocated.